noiseprotocol/noise_spec/noise.md

 section must contain one or more algorithm names separated by plus signs.

-Each algorithm name must consist solely of alphanumeric characters and the forward-slash (`/`) character.
-Algorithm names are recommended to be short, and to use the `/` character only when necessary to avoid ambiguity (e.g.
+Each algorithm name must consist solely of alphanumeric characters and the forward-slash character (`"/"`).
+Algorithm names are recommended to be short, and to use the `"/"` character only when necessary to avoid ambiguity (e.g.
-`SHA3/256` is preferable to `SHA3256`).
+`"SHA3/256"` is preferable to `"SHA3256"`).

 In most cases there will be a single algorithm name in each name section (i.e. no plus signs).
 Multiple algorithms are only used when called for by the pattern or a modifier.

-None of the patterns or modifiers in this document require multiple cryptographic algorithms in any name section.
+None of the patterns or modifiers in this document require multiple algorithms in any name section.
 However, this functionality might be useful in future extensions, e.g. using multiple algorithms in the DH section to provide "hybrid" post-quantum forward secrecy, or using different hash algorithms for different purposes.